Alberta High School Diploma

 Provincial exams are required in English 30-1 and 30-2, Social Studies 30-1 and 30-2, Mathematics 30-1 and 30-2, Biology 30, Chemistry 30, Physics 30 and Science 30.
 Final marks in these courses represent a blend of school and provincial exam marks.

-Talk to Student Support Services for more information about diploma requirements, as listed below (this is subject to change by Alberta Education):
+Talk to your grade coordinator for more information about diploma requirements, as listed below (this is subject to change by Alberta Education):

 EARN A MINIMUM OF 100 CREDITS AND COMPLETE THE FOLLOWING COURSES: